Experiment: Daml REPL (Deprecated)

 cd script-example # switch to the new project

-Now, build the project and start Daml Sandbox, the in-memory ledger included in the SDK.
+Now, build the project and start Test: Daml Sandbox, the in-memory ledger included in the SDK.
 Note that we are starting Sandbox in wallclock mode.
 Static time is not supported in daml repl.

 daml build